Cedar Point

-Cedar Point is a 364 acre amusement park located on a Lake Erie peninsula in Sandusky, Ohio, United States.
-Opened in 1870, it is considered the second-oldest operating amusement park in the U.S. behind Lake Compounce.
-Cedar Point is owned and operated by Cedar Fair and is the flagship of the amusement park chain.
-Known as "America's Roller Coast", the park features 15 roller coasters – fourth-most in the world with Six Flags Great America, behind Canada's Wonderland and Energylandia (17), as well as Six Flags Magic Mountain (20).
-Cedar Point's most recent roller coaster, Steel Vengeance, opened to the public on May 5, 2018.
+Cedar Point is a 364 acre amusement park located on a Lake Erie peninsula in Sandusky, Ohio, United States, owned and operated by Six Flags.
+It opened in 1870 and is considered the second-oldest operating amusement park in the US behind Lake Compounce.
+Prior to the merger with Six Flags in 2024, Cedar Point served as the "flagship park" of the Cedar Fair amusement park chain and hosted the corporate headquarters.
+Known as "America's Roller Coast", the park features 18 roller coasters, which ranks second among amusement parks in North America behind sister park Six Flags Magic Mountain and Canada's Wonderland, each with 19.